1st Prize - Creuna Case Competition 2017.

 - Get a taste of a cheese which corresponds to your chart

-How does your favorite cheese sound?
+What does your favorite cheese sound like?

 The basic concept was to allow the user to associate more freely over taste elements, by speaking to a sense perhaps least used to decide on which cheese to buy - the sense of hearing.
-A sound you like, might surprise you with its corresponding taste.
+A sound you like might surprise you with its corresponding taste.
 Only one way to find out...

 Technology: